Pose Star Indya Moore Sizzles in Daring Dress at the 2019 Emmys

 Ready, set, glam!

-Pose star Indya Moore brings fearless fashion to the 2019 Emmys with her risqué custom Louis Vuitton gown.
+Pose star Indya Moore brings fearless fashion to the 2019 Emmys with their risqué custom Louis Vuitton gown.
 From the daring thigh-high slits to that corset top, the 24-year-old beauty wasn't afraid to push the style boundaries on Sunday night.
 Moreover, their gold accessories, heels and clutch were a chef's kiss.

 Complementing Moore's daring outfit was their fresh-faced makeup and hair.
 If anything, since they didn't go too dramatic or over-the-top in the beauty department, all eyes were on their white hot dress.